cardano-foundation/CIPs/CIP-0118/README-nested.md

 ## Abstract

-We propose a set of changes that revolve around validation zones, a construct for allowing certain kinds of _underspecified transactions_.
+We propose a set of changes that revolve around nested transactions, a construct for composing certain kinds of _underspecified transactions_.
 In particular, for the Babel-fees usecase we discuss here, we allow transactions that specify
 _a swap request_.
 Underspecified transaction bodies are included in the